cran/GaSP/README.md

 # GaSP: Train and Apply a Gaussian Stochastic Process Model

-GaSP R package, created by [William J. Welch](https://www.stat.ubc.ca/~will/) and [Yilin Yang](https://freddieneverleft.github.io/).
+GaSP R package, created by [William J. Welch](https://www.stat.ubc.ca/~will/) and [Yilin Yang](https://www.linkedin.com/in/yilinyang-/).
-See the documentation for the basic outline and some simple examples of GaSP functions, see the vignette for a more detailed discription of GaSP as well as some noteworthy implementation choices made by the authors.
+See the documentation for the basic outline and some simple examples of GaSP functions, and see the vignette for a more detailed description of GaSP as well as some noteworthy implementation choices made by the authors.

 ## Changelogs:
 * Version 1.0.1: